What Motivates Gen Z in the Workplace

 Gen Z is enthusiastic about learning.
 They seek roles that provide opportunities for growth and continuous learning.
 A 2022 study by Workplace Intelligence and Amazon revealed that 74% of Gen Z and millennial employees consider leaving their jobs within the next year due to a lack of skills development opportunities.

-5. Inclusive and Diverse Environments
+5. Inclusive and diverse environments

 To this generation, diversity in the workplace isn’t just an added benefit—it’s a fundamental expectation.
 Generation Z is particularly drawn to employers who champion inclusivity and whose core values echo their own personal beliefs.